Aswadhpv/vm-manager/README.md

 # Virtual Machine (VM) Manager (DevOps Final Thesis Project)

 ## Project Overview
 This project implements a **Virtual Machine Manager** for the Code.Hedgehog platform, allowing students to work on Linux-based virtual machines without needing a powerful local PC or manual VM configuration.
 The system provides a REST API for creating, managing, and deleting VMs on demand, and includes a **hot VM pool** to reduce provisioning delays.
+And in this project is capable of managing virtual machines across multiple hypervisors through **libvirt**, supporting VM lifecycle management, VM pooling, SSH-over-WebSocket terminal access, student usage metrics, Ansible configuration, and Prometheus/Grafana monitoring.

 ### Key features: